About Bureau of Silly Ideas.

-Bureau Of Silly Ideas (BOSI) are figureheads in the UK Outdoor Arts sector, as recognised pioneers within the field we continue to transform public spaces, creating new pathways / platforms for engagement and challenging what ‘art’ is through silliness and interrogation for over 15 years.
+Bureau Of Silly Ideas (BOSI) are figureheads in the UK Outdoor Arts sector, as recognised pioneers within the field we continue to transform public spaces, creating new pathways / platforms for engagement and challenging what ‘art’ is through silliness and interrogation for 20 years.

 The majority of our work is delivered to audiences across the UK (and internationally) for free in spaces where people happen to be.

-- Alternative platforms provide opportunities for questioning / interrogating / engaging in society and the world around us.
+~ Alternative platforms provide opportunities for questioning, interrogating and engaging in society and the world around us

 in our repertoire - ready made small to medium scale work that can be easily hired and adapted to suit your festival theme or organisations event.
 Also perfect for the festival audience, these pieces provide small scale silly relief and personal one on one engagements with the absurd.